Zernez/DPS_LeaderElection_K8s/README.md

 --Attention!!!!!!!!!!!!!!!!!
 Host 0 is in development and is not running!!!!!!!
 The only two available is Host 1 and Host 2

 # --03/03 Update!
-The main files bully_logic_0.py and main_server_0.py are finished in v2 branch with metrics harvesting feature, test remain to fix a problem with go_deep() function
+The main files bully_logic.py and main_server.py are finished in v2 branch with metrics harvesting feature, system test ok, remain to fix a problem with go_deep() function (maybe threading is needed)

 In the deployment.yaml, in "data: mutex: 5011" a little below "kind: ConfigMap", is possible to change where the program start the bully election for the first time.